thamnt98/Apple-pay-token/README.md

-# Apple Pay Token Demo
+# Apple Pay Token Generator

-This project demonstrates how to get an Apple Pay token using Adyen's Apple Pay certificate and send it to a webhook URL.
+This application allows users to enter an amount on iPhone Safari, generate an Apple Pay token, and send it to a webhook.

 ## Prerequisites

-- Node.js installed
+1. Apple Developer Account with Apple Pay merchant ID
-- An Adyen account with Apple Pay enabled
+2. Adyen account with Apple Pay certificate
-- Access to Adyen's test environment
+3. Node.js 16 or higher
+4. iPhone with Safari browser

 ## Setup